Vivien Spitz: Career

 Putty worked as a court reporter in Detroit after completing her training in Chicago.
 From 1946 to 1948, she was a civilian employee of the United States Army, assigned to the Subsequent Proceedings trial at Nuremberg, to transcribe the testimony of twenty Nazi doctors and their assistants.
 "I just had the feeling that I never saw such evil faces in my life, and eyes," she recalled.
 She later experienced recurrent nightmares from the overwhelming images she transcribed.

 Spitz became a court reporter in Denver, and was the first woman to serve as Official Reporter of Debates in the United States Senate.
 For ten years, from 1972 to 1982, she was Chief Reporter of Debates for the United States House of Representatives.
 She was a fellow of the Academy of Professional Reporters of the National Court Reporters Association.

-In retirement Spitz lived in Aurora, Colorado, and in the mid-1980s was outraged by reports of a local school teacher calling the Holocaust a hoax.
+In retirement, Spitz lived in Aurora, Colorado.
+In the mid-1980s, she was outraged by reports of a local school teacher calling the Holocaust a hoax.
 She joined the University of Denver Holocaust Awareness Institute's Speakers Bureau, and toured as a lecturer, speaking to community groups about the Nuremberg trials.
 She helped to found the University of Colorado Holocaust Contemporary Bioethics Program.

 Spitz published a memoir, Doctors from Hell, The Horrific Account of Nazi Experiments on Humans (2005).
 In 2006, Spitz was inducted into the Colorado Women's Hall of Fame.